microconfig/microconfig-quickstart/readme.md

 Download the latest jar from [releases](https://www.google.com) and place it as `microconfig.jar` in `microconfig-quickstart` folder.

 ### Install Java
-Microconfig requires any Java SE 8+ JDK.
+Microconfig requires any Java SE JDK version 8 or higher.

 ## Usage